Tutorial on Graph Learning: Principles, Challenges, and Open Directions

 Michael Bronstein

-DeepMind Professor of Artifical Intelligence | website
+DeepMind Professor of Artifical Intelligence at the University of Oxford | website

 Speaker Biography